rerun/rerun/README.md

 You can execute an archive via `bash` like so:

-    $ bash rerun.sh <module>:<command> --your options
+    $ rerun.sh <module>:<command> --your options

-If the execute bit is set, invoke the archive directly.
+If the execute bit is not set, invoke the archive using bash (e.g., `bash rerun.sh <module>:<command>`).

-Here the archive is executed without arguments which causes the archive to list the modules contained within it.
+When the archive is executed without arguments you get module and command listings:

     $ ./rerun.sh
       waitfor: "utility commands that wait for a condition."